 Macchia's idea of reinterpreting folk music through jazzwith the sheer number of songs to work withfelt somewhat incomplete after one album giving birth to Son of Folk Songs for Jazzers, completing the musician's goal of providing a new appreciation of this music, from a jazz perspective.

-Twinkle, Twinkle, Little Star; Careless Love; Three Jazzy Blind Mice; Itsy Bitsy Spider; Work Songs Medley; Silver Dagger; Three Cool Blind Mice; Cindy/Li'l Liza Jane; Billy Boy; Frankie and Johnny; This Old Man; The Boating Medley.
+Twinkle, Twinkle, Little Star; Careless Love; Three Jazzy Blind Mice; Itsy Bitsy Spider; Work Songs Medley; Silver Dagger; Three Cool Blind Mice; Cindy/Li'l Liza Jane; Billie Boy; Frankie and Johnny; This Old Man; The Boating Medley.